N02870941/mazes/docs/README.md

 # Intuition
 Maze generating and solving can be described in terms of graph theory.
 For the purpose of clarity, we will use the words maze and graph interchangeably.
-If You are not familiar with graph theory, here is a **brief** explanation of the information relevant to understand this problem.
+If you are not familiar with graph theory, here is a **brief** explanation of the information relevant to understand this problem.

-A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges that where each edges connects vertices two in the set `V`.
+A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges that where each edges connects in the set `V`.
 A vertex is an abstract *node* in a network.
 An edge is a *branch* that links two vertices or nodes.
 Graphs come in various ways: